 American Indian Cultural and Religious Freedoms

-Several case studies will evaluate the success, if any, achieved by the relevant federal land management and regulatory agencies through their implementation of these initiative pursuant to their resource management plans and their rule making efforts.
-Potential alternative legal theories that may provide new judicial or regulatory protection for the Indian peoples' cultural and religious resources will also be examined.
+Several case studies will evaluate the success, if any, achieved by the relevant federal management and regulatory agencies through their implementation of these initiative pursuant to their management plans and their rule making efforts.
+Potential alternative legal theories that may provide new judicial or regulatory protection for all aspects of the Indian peoples' cultural and religious resources will also be examined.
 Particular emphasis will be given to the on-going international legal effort to create a new and more encompassing indigenous cultural resources law that will prevent the unauthorized alienation or other loss of a people’s sacred objects of “cultural patrimony.”